gameblabla/copyright_infrigement_msx/README.md

 ===================================================
 by gameblabla

+Warning : 18+ only, don't play this kids !

 MSX2 version, based upon the original Colecovision/MegaROM game.
 This one has a few graphical improvements as well as another addition : speech !
 The game remains the same otherwise and features FMVs on a 512k ASCII16 bankswitched game.